Jun-Lizst/leo1234jv4/content/resource/cellularmetabolism.md

     - How amino acids were sensed?
 More amino acid sensors?
     - How different or similar the amino acid and nutrient inputs are that drive mTORC1/TORC1 signaling in diverse organisms?
     - Is GATOR2 the nutrient sensing hub complex ?
 How does it work to integrate multiple nutrient inputs?
+    - How does brain sense the stress of energy supply and initiate its response program?

 ---